Fusion® Spanish Rosemary Flavored Salt

 Over fine fish: If the meek shall inherit the Earth, these are the dishes of the new world: modestly garnished, aptly impactful, and beautiful in their simplicity.
 Besides being a bright, beautiful finishing salt for your seafood entrée, flavored salts reinforce savory, yet subtle flavors.
 Try a flakey white fish lightly drizzled in a garlic chili sauce and garnished with Lime Fresco sea salt.
 Enjoy plump sea scallops gently seared and then garnished with Vintage Merlot or Matcha sea salt.

 With bread and cheese, please: Create a more savory dish—simply!
-Fusion Spanish Rosemary Salt entices with fresh-from-the-herb-garden flavor in this cheesy and delicious Grilled Caprese Sandwich:
+Fusion Spanish Rosemary Salt entices with fresh-from-the-herb-garden flavor.

 To melt your cheese-mongering heart, try a creamy goat cheese, brie, or even just plain whipped cream cheese with our Fusion Sun Ripened Tomato, Chipotle, or Wild Porcini sea salt; just avoid choosing a cheese that is already heavily salted like a Parmesan, Romano, or Asiago.
 A soft, spreadable pub cheese is nice on a cracker but even better when it’s finished with Sriracha sea salt.